Wilovy09/GoLS/README.md

-# GoLS

-We deserve a better and faster LS command.
+# GoLS a common LS

+We are a project that seeks to bring together different functionalities of different existing LS.

+- We are not the fastest
+- We are not the best
+- We're just different.

+We try to make all without external libreries.

 > [!NOTE]
-> PR is accepted to improve the code
+> PR is accepted to improve the code.

 > [!WARNING]
-> This project is under construction, it has visual errors more than anything else.
+> This project is under construction.

 ## Preview